After the PRK Procedure – Things To Do

 1. Rest Down Arrow

 Resting or sleeping is the best remedy for any post-operative discomfort.
-Use the additional Valium that is provided, if necessary, and get some rest.
+Use the additional relaxation medication that is provided, if necessary, and get some rest.

 2. Wear your goggles (at bedtime) Down Arrow